Michael-Rapoport/OCD-Organizer/README.md

-# AI File Organizer
+# OCD-Organizer

-AI File Organizer is a powerful desktop application that uses artificial intelligence to help you organize your files efficiently.
+OCD-Organizer is a powerful desktop application that uses artificial intelligence to help you organize your files efficiently.
 It analyzes your directory structure and suggests optimal organization strategies based on file types, naming conventions, and content.

 ## Features